Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-MMA fighters wet themselves when Jayesh enters the room.
+Jayesh pitty the fool that face him.

-Updated on: [31/3/2025]
+Updated on: [1/4/2025]
 <!-- #jokeEnd -->